Higher torsion and secondary transfer of unipotent bundles: Introduction

-The homopy class of $\taus(p)$ is an invariant of the smooth structure of $p$ in the following sense.
+The homotopy class of $\taus(p)$ is an invariant of the smooth structure of $p$ in the following sense.
 If $p'\colon E'\to B$ is another smooth bundle and $f\colon E'\to E$ is a smooth bundle map then $f$ induces a map

 The map $f_{\ast}\tau^{s}(p')$ need not be homotopic to $\taus(p)$ in general, but this property does hold provided that $f$ is a fiberwise diffeomorphism of bundles.

 The map $\tau^{s}(p)$ gives rise to a certain cohomology class